St. Augustine, Bishop and Doctor of the Church

 ever repeated victories, we know not which to admire most: his

-knowledge of the holy Scriptures, his powerful logic,
+knowledge of the holy Scriptures, his powerful logic, or his

-compassion for the unhappy beings who do not understand those rights.
+for the unhappy beings who do not understand those rights.

 'Let those be hard upon you who do not know what labour it is to reach